Oleksandr-Ahadzhanov/mentoring-cucumber-java/README.md

 # Automation test framework

-**BDD automation test framework**  - Create Shopping List feature is covered by automation scripts with @UI tags, also there are two scripts which cover create, get, and delete
+**BDD automation test framework**  - User Login and Add product to Shopping Cart features are covered by automation scripts.
-Shopping List API functionality which is marked by @API tags.

 Table of contents
 =================